-GUIDE TO THE USE AND AUTHORISATION OFVETERINARY TREATMENT DURING AN FEI EVENT
+GUIDE TO THE USE AND AUTHORISATION OF VETERINARY TREATMENT DURING AN FEI EVENT

 Medication of Horses under FEI rules is strictly controlled and will only be authorised if the appropriate ETUEs have been completed and signed.
 The FEI Veterinary Committee has produced the following guidance for veterinarians, Persons Responsible and officials.
 It is not possible to provide specific examples for all eventualities and therefore final judgement will rest on the opinion of the Veterinary Commission/Delegate, bearing in mind that the welfare of the Horse must be considered paramount at all times.
-See also the FEI Competitor Guide to Doping and Medication Control in Horses, which, together with the following ETUEs, can be downloaded from the FEI website.
+See also the Athlete's Guide to the Equine Anti-Doping and Controlled Medication Regulations which, together with the following ETUEs, can be downloaded from the FEI website.